-Entrepreneurs who want to earn money through (arbitrage) trading in cryptocurrencies or raise capital via an Initial Coin Offering (ICO) must not only have a good feel for the cryptocurrency market and a high level of technical expertise.
-They will also face the problem of accounting, which at first appears to be insignificant.
+Entrepreneurs who want to make profits through (arbitrage) trading in cryptocurrencies or raise capital via an Initial Coin Offering (ICO) must not only have a good feel for the cryptocurrency market and a high level of technical affinity.
+They also face a tax problem that many only recognize as such at second glance: the accounting of cryptocurrencies.

-The four biggest problems in the accounting of cryptocurrencies are the following:
+The four biggest challenges in the accounting of cryptocurrencies are the following:

 - Accounting "crypto to crypto" is not as easy as it seems.

 - Thousands of transactions must be recorded and backed up with supporting documents.

 - Fees must be recorded and assessed for each transaction.

 - ICOs, masternodes, staking and other specificities are to be recorded according to their tax classification.

 A commercial enterprise must always record all business transactions in its accounts.
 This also includes trading in cryptocurrencies or issuing its own tokens for raising capital.
 However, these processes are often not carried out using state currency (Fiat), but "crypto-crypto", i.e. one cryptocurrency is exchanged for another.
 A Fiat currency is not used here.

 However, standard accounting programs require Fiat currency in order to be able to create a posting record.
 Thus, the accounting procedure works "Bitcoin 10,000 euros at bank 10,000 euros".
 However, a booking process such as "Bitcoin 1 at Ethereum 20" cannot be displayed in ordinary accounting software if a Bitcoin has been exchanged for 20 ethers.

 WINHELLER offers a service that is unique in Germany: semi-automated accounting for companies that balance crypto transactions.
 With the help of the "CoinAccountant" software, complicated processes involving thousands and thousands of transactions in cryptocurrencies can be automatically and legally processed in financial accounting.